circleci/circleci-docs/jekyll/_cci1/ios-builds-on-os-x.md

 ### Build Commands
 CircleCI runs tests from the command line with the [`xcodebuild`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/xcodebuild.1.html) command by default.
-This is a tool developed by Apple, and we find it to be the most stable and functional option for building and testing your OS X project.
+This is a tool developed by Apple, and we find it to be the most stable and functional option for building and testing your macOS project.

 CircleCI will try to automatically build your iOS project by infering the workspace, project and scheme.
 In some cases, you may need to override the